 Nitrogen exemptions for farmers

-Examining the additional nitrate loading limits being granted to farms in Nutrient Vulnerable Zones
+Examining the additional nitrate loading limits being granted to farms in Nitrate Vulnerable Zones

 Responses we received from a Freedom of Information (FOI) exercise have revealed that, in Nitrate Vulnerable Zones (NVZs), farmers have secured additional nitrogen allowance in the last year which equates to the nitrogen production of the occupants of 603,000 homes.